 If you leave your Roth IRA to your spouse, he or she will receive it and can basically treat it as his or her own.
 Your spouse won’t be required to take distributions or have to pay taxes.

 If you name one or more people other than your spouse as a beneficiary, they will need to withdraw a minimum amount each year.
 The amount is called a required minimum distribution (RMD).
 There are several methods for calculating how much they need to withdraw.
 The benefit of the Roth IRA, compared with a traditional IRA, is that your beneficiaries don’t pay income tax on the distributions as long as you held the account for more than five years.

 Your beneficiaries can also control the amount of distributions and the time over which they take them, depending on how they do the calculations.
 Stretching out the IRA gives the funds decades of tax-free growth in a Roth IRA.

 There is no limit on the number of beneficiaries you can have.
-How many you should have is a matter of choice.
+How many you have is a matter of choice.

-Experts advise checking your beneficiaries at least once a year, perhaps at the same time you rebalance your investments.
-It’s easy to accidentally leave family members out if you set one up when you first had children, for instance, or if you have recently remarried and have a new spouse.
+Experts advise checking your named beneficiaries at least once a year, perhaps at the same time you rebalance your investments.
+It’s easy to accidentally leave family members out if you set one up when you first had children, for instance, or if you’ve recently remarried and have a new spouse.
 You also may need to update the form if a parent or elderly relative you named as a beneficiary has passed away.